KevinWan123/KevinWan123/README.md

-<h1 align="left" id="macropower-title">:wave:Hello, my name is Kevin Wan and I am a junior mechanical engineering major with a math minor at the University of Connecticut.
+<h1 align="left" id="macropower-title">:wave:Hello, my name is Kevin Wan </h1>
+<h3 align="left"> I am a junior mechanical engineering major with a math minor at the University of Connecticut.
 I have a strong passion for programming and enjoy creating projects in my free time.
 As a mechanical engineering major, I have a strong foundation in mathematics and problem-solving skills, which I believe will translate well in the field of programming.
-I am excited to continue learning and growing in this area and to see what the future holds for me in this field </h1>
+I am excited to continue learning and growing in this area and to see what the future holds for me in this field</h3>
-<h3 align="left">I am a Versatilist, doing SW/SR/DevOps Engineering things</h3>

 <p align="left">
   <a href="https://github.com/KevinWan123/KevinWan123">